NuttawutMax/Home-Planner-/README.md

 # Senior Project
 It is called Make 4 You.
-Design your dream house on Web Application and calculate the prices and becoming the 3rd party for customer and subcontactor
+Design your dream house on Web Application and get yourself our subcontactor who'd wiling to finished your dream house

 This project is non profitable, only just want to share what i've done under 6 months with JavaScript, Node.js and simple HTML/CSS for my final project.

 To open this project.
 Please do the following instruction below.
 1. Install Node.js following this website https://nodejs.org/en/download/
 2. Open Command Line type npm install sails --save to install Sails.js frameworks. (very similar with Node.js)
 3. Install MySQL Workbrench(any version) to set the new database.
 4. Create new schema and tables following the list of database down below